Relative Volatility Index (RVI)

 The Relative Volatility Index (RVI) is a technical indicator that measures the direction of volatility to identify potential trend changes.

-The Relative Volatility Index (RVI) is a technical analysis indicator developed by Donald Dorsey to improve the reliability of trading signals.
-While traditional volatility indicators like the Average True Range (ATR) or Bollinger Band Width measure the *amount* or *magnitude* of volatility, they do not indicate the *direction* of that volatility.
-Dorsey created the RVI to answer the question: "Is the volatility expanding in an upward direction or a downward direction?"
-Structurally, the RVI is very similar to the popular Relative Strength Index (RSI).
-However, instead of using the daily price change (close-to-close) as the input, the RVI uses the standard deviation of high and low prices over a specific period (typically 10 days).
-The result is an oscillator that ranges from 0 to 100, with 50 serving as the centerline.
-Traders use the RVI primarily as a filter or confirmation tool.
-It is rarely used as a standalone signal generator.
-Instead, it helps traders decide whether to take a signal generated by another indicator (like a moving average crossover) based on whether volatility is supporting the move.
+The Relative Volatility Index (RVI) is a technical analysis indicator developed by Donald Dorsey in the early 1990s to improve the reliability of trading signals by measuring the direction of volatility.
+While traditional volatility indicators like the Average True Range (ATR), Bollinger Band Width, or Historical Volatility measure the *amount* or *magnitude* of price fluctuations, they are directionally agnostic—they tell you the market is moving fast, but not necessarily in which direction the momentum is expanding.
+Dorsey created the RVI to answer a more specific and actionable question for traders: "Is the current volatility bias expanding in an upward direction or a downward direction?"
+Structurally, the RVI is designed to mirror the look and feel of the popular Relative Strength Index (RSI), making it intuitive for technical analysts to adopt.
+However, the fundamental input is entirely different.
+Instead of using the daily price change (close-to-close) as the core variable, the RVI uses the standard deviation of high and low prices over a specific period, typically 10 days.
+This shift from simple price delta to standard deviation allows the indicator to capture the "energy" or "dispersion" of the price action.
+The result is a smoothed oscillator that ranges from 0 to 100, with the 50-level serving as the critical neutral centerline that separates bullish and bearish volatility regimes.
+Traders use the RVI primarily as a secondary filter or confirmation tool within a larger trading system.
+It is rarely used as a standalone signal generator because its primary strength lies in validating the quality of moves initiated by other indicators.
+For example, it helps traders decide whether to trust a breakout or a moving average crossover by determining if the underlying volatility is actually supporting that move.
+In essence, it acts as a "quality control" metric for trend following.

 Key Takeaways